 Please visit the About section for further information on the coalition and its aims.

 For all the latest news and developments in Tobacco Control, please visit our News section.

 SFAC urges the Government to keep its promises.

 Every day hundreds of children start smoking, that’s thousands every week.
 The Government has now published the draft Regulations to bring in standardised packaging.
-The consultation on the content of the draft Regulations will last for six weeks, but they must then be notified to Europe, which is a process that will last for six months.
+The consultation on the content of the draft Regulations is now closed, but they must now be notified to Europe, which is a process that will last for six months.
 TIME IS RUNNING OUT IF THE REGULATIONS ARE TO BE VOTED ON BEFORE THE GENERAL ELECTION.
 Find out more...

 Time for standardised packaging

 children have started smoking since the publication of Sir Cyril Chantler’s evidence review on Wednesday 3rd April 2014.

 The Smokefree Action Coalition wants the Government to respect public opinion and the overwhelming votes in Parliament in favour of standardised packaging.
 Please help us by asking your MP to support the policy and to demand that Parliament gets the chance before the next General Election to vote on the regulations needed to put it into practice.